 When you receive your reports, carefully go through the line items on each of them and make sure the information your creditors have reported to the bureaus is accurate.
 In the event you find an error on any of your credit reports, there are certain steps you can take to correct the inaccuracy.

 A credit report error is any information about your credit history that is either inaccurate or incomplete.
 The most common types of credit report errors include:

-- Outdated information on credit limit or balance: If you find that your report does not have the most up-to-date information on how much you owe and what your credit limit is, you may have a credit utilization ratio that is higher than it should be.
+- Outdated information on credit limit or balance.
+If your report doesn’t have the most up-to-date information on how much you owe and what your credit limit is, you may have a credit utilization ratio that is higher than it should be.

 If you prefer to dispute a credit error online, the process will depend on the credit bureau in question.
-Here’s a brief overview of how to dispute a credit error online with each bureau:
+Here’s a brief overview of how you may dispute a credit error online with each bureau: